Johnrev16/Evo-Scheduling/README.md

 For future Evo Board use:

-# THE TERMINAL
+# OPENING UP THE TERMINAL

-1. How to Open up the Terminal
-2. On MacOS (Press Command + Space and search "Terminal")
+1. On MacOS (Press Command + Space and search "Terminal")
-3. On Windows (Press Windows button and search "Powershell")
+2. On Windows (Press Windows button and search "Powershell")

 The terminal should now look like: